Site icon GanttPRO Project Management Blog

 These techniques aren’t one-size-fits-all.
 Instead, they offer certain frameworks and rules that you can tailor and apply as needed to fit your project requirements and nuances.

 Some of these methods are better for small projects, while others look more appropriate for larger and complex endeavors.
-Some of them don’t require special tools, but the majority can be professionally visualized with online PM tools or specialized resource management platforms.
+Some of them don’t require special tools, but the majority can be professionally visualized with online PM tools or specialized platforms for effective resource management.

 By the way, there is an engaging statistic within the State of Resource Management report (2022).
 It demonstrates the percentage of satisfied users who use dedicated resource management software, project portfolio management tools, or regular spreadsheets to work with resources.